 What is a Shaker Kitchen?

-A Shaker kitchen refers to the door and drawer front style - in this case a simplistic design based on a square edged outer door frame (made from 4 x pieces) that frames (or fields) the inner panel; which with a Shaker design, is a flat panel.
+A Shaker kitchen refers to the door and drawer front style - in this case a simplistic design based on a square edged outer door frame (made from 4 pieces) that frames the inner panel; which with a Shaker design, is a flat panel.

-The reason why the Shaker door remains as popular as ever is that its clean style lends itself to a lot of looks and furniture style.
-Paint it white and dress with a traditional butlers or Belfast style sink, traditional handles and worktops to give the Country Cottage or farmhouse feel.
-Paint in a bold colour and feature a recessed plinth with lighting, stainless steel handles and a plain edged worktop in an equally bold or contrasting colour to achieve the height of modernity.
+The reason why the Shaker door remains as popular as ever is that its clean style lends itself to a variety of looks and furniture styles.
+Paint it a cheerful colour and dress it with a traditional Belfast style sink and hand-forged handles for a country cottage or farmhouse feel.
+Paint it white, black or anything in between, team with minimal handles and a contrasting worktopto achieve timeless modernity.

 Churchwood Design can achieve many variations on the Shaker Door through wonderful timber and paint finishes as well other subtle design touches to achieve almost any look and any period style.